txzhao/Model-Control-RCV/progress_log.md

 - **done:**
   - group meeting in the morning;
-  - finish ros installation along with rviz and gazebo 8.1;
+  - finished ros installation along with rviz and gazebo 8.1;
-  - go through ros tutorial 1.1.1-1.1.3.
+  - went through ros tutorial 1.1.1-1.1.3.
 - **unsolved:**
   - issue about ros installation on mac;
   - issue about "cannot connect to display" when launching rviz on windows 10 -> go with ubuntu via virtualbox (TODO).